microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-hostsslcertificateport.md

 ---
 title: "hostSslCertificatePort resource type"
-description: "Ports of a host where a hostSslCertificate is/was previously related."
+description: "Represents the ports of a host where a hostSslCertificate is currently or was previously related."
 author: "nblankenau"
 ms.localizationpriority: medium
 ms.prod: "security"